ampproject/amphtml/extensions/amp-script/amp-script.md

 `amp-script` has restrictions on the size of the JS.

-- Maximum of 10,000 bytes per inline script per `<amp-script>` element.
+- Maximum of 10,000 bytes per `amp-script` element that uses a local script via `script[type=text/plain][target=amp-script]`.
-- Maximum total of 150,000 bytes for all `<amp-script>` elements on the page.
+- Maximum total of 150,000 bytes for all `amp-script` elements on the page.

 #### Which JavaScript APIs can I use?